 Hurricane warning vs. watch: How are they different?

-South Florida is expected to be hit by Hurricane Irma early Sunday.
+South Florida is expected to be hit by Hurricane Irma during the weekend.

-Florida Gov. Rick Scott declared a state of emergency earlier this week -- and mandatory evacuation orders are in place for parts of the Miami metro area and the Florida Keys.

-Parts of South Florida were also placed under a hurricane watch Thursday.
+According to a 5 p.m.
+ET advisory from the National Hurricane Center on Friday, Irma is about 195 miles east of Caibarien, Cuba and around 345 miles southeast of Miami.
+It has maximum sustained winds of 155 mph.
+It’s presently moving west at 12 mph.

 With such a hurricane on the way, it’s important for residents to know if hurricane warnings or watches have been issued for the areas they live in -- as well as what the two terms indicate.